SamkHarks/angry-birds/README.md

 ![Angry Birds](assets/images/level2.png)

 ## Features
 - **2D Physics Simulation** powered by **Box2D**
 - **Graphics Rendering** and **Input Handling** with **SFML**
 - **JSON (nlohmann/json)** for data formatting when storing and reading data
 - Main menu
+- Pause Menu
+- Settings - WIP (currently only back button)
 - Level selector (Choose level for current user and see how many stars user has for each level)
 - User selector (Create new users & load existing users)
-- Settings - WIP (currently only back button)
 - Level end menu (Shows achieved stars, go to next level, go to main menu or exit)
-- Pause menu - WIP (Not implemented)
 - Three birds with different powers - WIP (Not implemented)
 - Multiple levels with destructible environments (currently only 2 levels)
 - High score - WIP (save high scores for each user, menu for displaying high scores missing)